noiseprotocol/noise_spec/extensions/ext_newhope.md

 2. Definition of `NewHope` for use in Noise
 ===========================================

-The reference implementation of New Hope [2] has two variants, which it refers to as "ref" and "torref".
-They differ in the generation of the public "a" value of the algorithm.
-The "torref" variant uses a constant-time algorithm to generate "a".
+The authors of New Hope have refined the algorithm from the original paper [1] to produce a simpler version without reconciliation [2].

-This document standardizes the "torref" variant under the Noise function name `NewHope`.
-The "ref" variant is not used.
+It is this "NewHope-Simple" version that we standardize for use in Noise under the function name `NewHope`.
+The previous "ref" and "torref" variants are not used.

 The function and constant definitions for hybrid forward secrecy are as follows:

  * **`GENERATE_KEYPAIR_F(rf)`**: